turris-cz/user-docs/docs/basics/support.md

         - **port**: `22`

 !!! info
-  We preffer to have these complete diagnostics, but if you are experienced user you can always send us only specific output of standalone diagnostics of components you have problem with.
+  We prefer to have these complete diagnostics, but if you are experienced user you can always send us only specific output of standalone diagnostics of components you have problem with.
 But we still may insist on sending further diagnostic data.